Splash dam: Construction

 Splash dams were typically constructed of logs or boards, which formed cribs that were then filled with stones and earth.
-They could be anywhere from 50 ft to several hundred feet wide, and were used from one to several years.
+They could be anywhere from 50 ft to several hundred feet wide and were used from one to several years.
 A splash dam had to be sited on a section of the stream that allowed as large a body of water to accumulate behind the dam as possible.
 Behind the dam logs were transported to the creek and its banks, often along log slides.

 The splash dam was equipped with a chute to allow water and logs to escape.
 When the chute was closed, water collected behind the dam.
 Construction work also extended to the stream below the splash dam, which had to be cleared of obstacles and often had its banks cleared for some distance above the waterline.
-This was an effort to prevent as many logs as possible from becoming stuck on the banks of the creek.
-The Pennsylvania General Assembly passed a law on March 28, 1871 allowing splash dam construction and clearing of creeks to allow loose logs to float better.
+This was an effort to prevent as many logs as possible from becoming stuck on the banks of the stream.
+The Pennsylvania General Assembly passed a law on March 28, 1871, allowing splash dam construction and clearing of creeks to allow loose logs to float better.